-A subsidiary of SCI has entered into Development and Management Agreements with the Federated Indians of Graton Rancheria (the "FIGR"), a federally recognized Native American tribe.
-Pursuant to those agreements, the SCI subsidiary will assist the FIGR in developing and operating a gaming and entertainment project to be located in Sonoma County, California.
+Non-Debtor Subsidiaries of SCI have entered into Development and Management Agreements with the Federated Indians of Graton Rancheria (the "FIGR"), a federally recognized Native American tribe.
+Pursuant to those agreements, the SCI Subsidiaries will assist the FIGR in developing and operating a gaming and entertainment project to be located in Sonoma County, California.
 The FIGR selected Station Casinos to assist them in designing, developing and financing their project and, upon opening, the SCI subsidiary will manage the facility on behalf of the FIGR.
 The Management Agreement has a term of seven years from the opening of the facility and the SCI subsidiary will receive a management fee equal to 24% of the facility's net income.
-A subsidiary of SCI will also receive a development fee equal to 2% of the cost of the project upon the opening of the facility.
+A Subsidiary of SCI will also receive a development fee equal to 2% of the cost of the project upon the opening of the facility.
+SCI's equity interests in the Subsidiaries involved with this property are among the Opco Assets included in the Opco Auction.